tenfoldpath/tenfoldpath.com/_posts/2023-07-20-nutrition.md

 It’s tempting to use supplements to meet these needs but it’s better to get micronutrients from real, minimally processed food if you can.

 The supplement industry is loosely regulated and rife with bold claims that are hard to verify.
+Ask yourself these questions before taking a supplement:

 - Are you getting a large enough dose for it to have a meaningful effect?
 - How does the bioavailability of the _form_ or the micronutrient in the supplement compare to food sources?
 - Do you need additional nutrients to effectively process it?
 - How consistent is the supplement potency from batch to batch?
 - High-quality supplements are _expensive_.
-Are they worth it to you for the benefit they provide?
+Are they worth the cost to you for the benefit they provide?

 You will probably benefit from _some_ supplementation depending on your training needs.
-[Examine.com](https://examine.com) is a good place to start for your research.
+[Examine.com](https://examine.com) is a good place to start your research.
 However, figuring out _which_ supplements and _how much_ to take for _your specific situation_ can be tricky to figure out on your own.
 Talk to a nutritionist—ideally with credentials in sports nutrition—if you can.

 ## Fiber

 Dietary fiber helps digestive health and, in general, is a good proxy for seeing if you’re eating enough minimally processed fruits and vegetables.
-The RDA for fiber is almost assuredly _more_ than you are eating now unless you’re being deliberate about it.
+The RDA for fiber (28g per 2000 calories) is almost assuredly _more_ than you are eating now unless you’re being deliberate about it.

 The fiber in your diet that comes from food helps regulate nutrient and sugar absorption in addition to being good for your GI health.
 Fiber supplements, in pills or added to processed food, don’t do the same thing.